 Derby is famous for setting in motion Britain's Industrial Revolution with some of the countrys first factories and spinning mills.
 It is equally famous for later factories of Rolls Royce, Royal Crown Derby and Railway engineering.
 The thriving city centre boasts an excellent range of entertainment venues, attractions, pubs, restaurants, parks and open spaces.
 Two of Derby's biggest employers are Rolls-Royce plc and Toyota.
 Others include Bombardier who manufacture railway rolling stock and HeroTSC, who deal with of Sky's telephone support.
 Royal Crown Derby has been producing porcelain in Derby since the 1750s.

 Things to do - Attractions in Derby

-Derby has much to attract the visitor with its excellent shopping facilities, the new Westfield Centre having been completed nearly a year ago and attracting hundreds of thousands of visitors from both within and outside the county.
+Derby has much to attract the visitor with its excellent shopping facilities, the Intu Centre attracting hundreds of thousands of visitors from both within and outside the county.
 The Cathedral Quarter is also a popular area with an upmarket mix of quality, independent niche retailers, cafes, restaurants and bars.